 Step 2.
 Apply for conversion

-- If your foreign driving licence is not in English, you must have one of these:
+Note: If your original driving licence is not in English, you must have one of these:

-- An official translation of your driving licence in English obtained from the relevant Embassy, High Commission, or any Singapore registered translation companies.
-(Translation is not required for licences issued by Brunei, Indonesia and Malaysia.)
+An official translation** of your driving licence in English obtained from the relevant Embassy, High Commission, or any Singapore registered translation companies.

 Government of Singapore has ensured the best health care staff with highly qualified doctors and appropriate infrastructure that sets a bench mark for all private sector hospitals.
 Fees for all kinds of treatment are subsidized by the higher authorities and are much less than the private sector.
 Facility centres include government hospitals, polyclinics and OPDs.